Maffsie/script-collection/readme.md

 - aslookup: Perl - Script to look up ASN information for a given IP or ASN
 - mailview: Perl - Script to parse HTML email and format it in a text-reader-friendly way.
 - nscheck: Bash - DNS diagnosis script
-- paster: Bash - Script to take standard input and 'paste' it to a pastebin site.
 - watchd & watchd.conf: Bash - Script designed to run as a cronjob, alerting the user to any events.